divyanshtiwari237/divyanshtiwari237.github.io/docs/_posts/2022-09-08-gsoc-project-report.md

 ### Method-1: The Boris Algorithm:

-The first method that we decided to implement was the boris algorithm.The 2nd order method is easy to implement and conservers phase space volume, even though it is not symplectic.
-The algorithm was implemented by designing a stepper class (G4BorisScheme) and a driver class (G4BorisDriver).The implementation can be found in the following [Merge Request-1](https://gitlab.cern.ch/geant4/geant4-dev/-/merge_requests/2930).Alternatively, the code should be visible in the following [PR-2](https://github.com/Geant4/geant4/pull/49)
+The first method that we decided to implement was the boris algorithm.The 2nd order method is easy to implement and conservers phase space volume, even though it is not symplectic.The method was implemented along the lines of the following [paper](https://aip.scitation.org/doi/10.1063/1.5051077) The algorithm was implemented by designing a stepper class (G4BorisScheme) and a driver class (G4BorisDriver).The implementation can be found in the following [Merge Request-1](https://gitlab.cern.ch/geant4/geant4-dev/-/merge_requests/2930).Alternatively, the code should be visible in the following [PR-2](https://github.com/Geant4/geant4/pull/49)

 ### Method-2: The Boris-SDC (Work in Progress)

-After successfully  implementing the 2nd order Boris Algorithm, I worked on implementing a higher order method, namely, Boris-SDC.Boris-SDC was designed to provide a high order alternative to Boris, with strong conservation properties, improved accuracy and lower computational effort required to attain this accuracy.Boris-SDC is fundamentally a collocation method solved via spectral deferred corrections, using the same trick as the Boris algorithm to avoid an implicit velocity dependence.The method was described in detail in the following thesis.
+After successfully  implementing the 2nd order Boris Algorithm, I worked on implementing a higher order method, namely, Boris-SDC.Boris-SDC was designed to provide a high order alternative to Boris, with strong conservation properties, improved accuracy and lower computational effort required to attain this accuracy.Boris-SDC is fundamentally a collocation method solved via spectral deferred corrections, using the same trick as the Boris algorithm to avoid an implicit velocity dependence.The method was described in detail in the following [thesis](https://etheses.whiterose.ac.uk/22831/1/Smedt%20Thesis%20Final%20v2.pdf) of K. Smedt.
 The method was implemented in the following [Merge Request-2](https://gitlab.cern.ch/geant4/geant4-dev/-/merge_requests/3029) for the case of a constant magnetic field.
 It still requires some minor corrections in the UpdateVelocity functions.Alternatively, the code should be visible in the following [PR-3](https://github.com/Geant4/geant4/pull/50)